zoom/zoomapps-sample-js/README.md

 ## Start the App

+To test out the app, start in development mode.
+The production mode requires that you have a MongoDB server configured and a connection string.

 ### Development

-Run the `dev` npm script to start in development mode using a Docker container.
+Start the server in development mode and watch for changes

 ```shell
 npm run dev